jzerbe/jzerbe.github.com/index.md

 ### Intro
 With a background in construction, energy, finance, and logistics, I help businesses leverage the power of data and software to drive innovation and redevelopment.
 I focus on cash flow positive projects and ignore the other noise.

 I delight in having conversations with interesting people - ask those how and why questions, help me understand something new, let's celebrate growth.
-My superpower is an efficient focus on solving new problems.
-Sales adjacent roles seem to be the best place to exercise this - I solve something 80% of the way and get to move on to the next thing which tickles my brain.
+My superpower is an efficient focus on solving new problems; sales adjacent roles seem to be the best place to exercise this.

 ---
 ---